nottaro/littleroot/content/11Chemistry/Nanomaterials.md

 ## Nanoparticles

 - Nanoparticles are particles of matter in the size of the nanoscale
+- At least one dimension within the nanoscale
 - Nanoparticles have different chemical and physical properties to their bulk counterparts due to the massive surface area to volume ratio
 - E.g. gold is red as a nanoparticle

 ### Manufacturing Nano-particles
 - Nanoparticles are manufactured either from top down or bottom up: